Repair or replace your boiler?

 - Thaw a frozen condensate pipe with some warm water.

 If none of these DIY fixes works, though, it’s time to call in an expert.

 Be aware.
 The following issues could spell the end for your boiler, so if any of these apply, you need to contact an engineer ASAP to talk through the options:

 Your boiler will make a noise when firing up, but this should be no more than a low and constant hum that most of us won’t even notice.
-Banging, whistling, gurgling clunking and whirring are not sounds you want to hear, as they could indicate a number of issues, from a broken valve to pump problems, or just general wear and tear.
+Banging, whistling, gurgling, clunking and whirring are not sounds you want to hear, as they could indicate several issues, from a broken valve to pump problems, or just general wear and tear.